 A "more than a million dollar," black-tie wedding, Swarovski Crystal embellished gown, a 7.76-carat diamond ring and a $4.5 million estate.

-The Crystal Cathedral
+Robert Schuller and The Crystal Cathedral

 Jim and Tammy Bakker

 Gold-plated bathroom fixtures and a 50-foot walk-in closet

 James Eugene Ewing

 built a direct-mail empire from his mansion in Los Angeles that brought millions of dollars flowing into a Tulsa post office box.

 Attacking The Critics

 Where Did The Idea That Ministers Should Live Modestly Come From?